Friday, August 08, 2025

 The Lofoten Islands

 The Lofoten Islands extend along the coast of Norway more than 200 km north of the Arctic Circle.
-This scenic chain of islands is all the rage online at the moment.
-I’ve seen it popping up again and again on Instagram feeds and in the travel pages of the Sydney Morning Herald, Australia’s largest daily newspaper.
+This scenic archipelago is currently all the rage online.
+I’ve seen it popping up again and again on Instagram feeds and in the travel pages of publications like the Sydney Morning Herald, Australia’s largest daily newspaper.

-I vividly recall getting off the train, along with a small contingent of fellow backpackers we’d met on board, and standing there in the dark, wondering what we’d do for accommodation that night.
-After some debate, the group decided to head toward town and find a discreet place to camp for the night.
+I also vividly recall getting off the bus in Narvik, along with a small contingent of fellow backpackers, and standing there in the dark, wondering what we’d do for accommodation.
+The hostel was closed for the night (assuming we could find it without a map), and none of us knew the municipal campground’s location.
+After some debate, the group decided to head into town and find a discreet place to camp for the night.

-We eventually stumbled across an elevated bandstand in Parkhalltaket, a nearby park, shrouded by a concrete shell.
+We eventually stumbled across an elevated bandstand shrouded by a concrete shell in Parkhalltaket, a nearby public park.
 Here we rolled out our travel mats and sleeping bags around 2:00am and spent the night sleeping on the stage.
 Dean was enthralled by the twilight sky at such a late hour.
 We’d arrived in Narvik just weeks after the midnight sun started setting again.
 As a result, we experienced less than two hours of dusky darkness before the horizon slowly lightened once again.

 The image above was pulled from Google Maps.
 It's remarkable to see that the bandstand is still there, more than 35 years later.
 However, the stainless steel Trinigon 3 National Freedom Monument for peace and freedom is a new addition.
 It was erected in 1995 to commemorate the 50th anniversary of the Allies' liberation of Narvik during the final months of World War II.